Kurlan/scrappy-home-automation/_posts/2017-02-16-pushover-notifications.md

 ```

 ### Sending notifications
-Now we can test the notifications we've set up with our existing rule from a previous post.
-We can add a new rule our rule set to send a notification so that we can test.
+Now we can test the notifications we've set up.
+We will add a new rule to our rule set to send a notification.
 Open up our `garagedoor.rules` configuration file (`sudo -u openhab vim /etc/openhab2/rules/garagedoor.rules`) and add the following rule:

 ```
 rule "Garage Door sensor changed state"